Saima Akhtar Bharwana

-Saima Akhtar Bharwana (born April 24, 1969 in Shorkot) is a Pakistani female politician.
+Saima Akhtar Bharwana (born April 24, 1969, in Shorkot) is a Pakistani politician.
 She is a former Member of National Assembly of Pakistan form Constituency NA-90 (Jhang-V).

 Early life

-Akhtar was born on April 24, 1969 in Shorkot, Punjab to an agriculturist.
-In 1990, she graduated in B.A from Lahore College for Women University.
+Akhtar was born on April 24, 1969, in Shorkot, Punjab to an agriculturist.
+In 1990, she completed her B.A from Lahore College for Women University.

 Career

-She successfully ran for the Parliament in election 2008 from the constituency NA-90.
+She successfully ran for the Parliament in the 2008 general election from the constituency NA-90.
 She then joined Pakistan Muslim League (Q).
 Later in 2012 she joined Pakistan Muslim League (N).
-She was a runner up in 2013 Pakistani general election.
+She was a runner up in the 2013 Pakistani general election.